Jonathan2251/nc/source/npu.rst

   ref. code/llvm-ex1.c

+  3. Though NPU has no GPRs, the memory allocation can be done by adjust instructions order and split instructions (if over NPU's memory) in passes of LLVM IR level.

 reference:

-  - 5.2.2  Code Generation based on Low-Level IR.The low-level IR adopted by most DL compilers canbe eventually lowered to LLVM IR, and benefits from LLVM’s mature optimizer and code generator.
+  - section 5.2.2  Code Generation based on Low-Level IR.The low-level IR adopted by most DL compilers can be eventually lowered to LLVM IR, and benefits from LLVM’s mature optimizer and code generator [#dlcs]_.

 Open source project